 Additional information on the phases of the Moon, the seasons, summer times, eclipses, chronological cycles and eras, religious calendars, the civil calendar and holiday dates in the United Kingdom can be found in HMNAO's Astronomical and Calendarial Sheet No. 104 for 2017.
-This is a pdf document for which a document reader can be downloaded by clicking on the Adobe Reader icon above.
+This is a pdf document for which a document reader can be downloaded by clicking on the Adobe Reader icon on the right.

 This web page can also be accessed from outside the UK Hydrographic Office on http://astro.ukho.gov.uk/nao/taunton.html.

 An animated view of the Sun's disk over the last twenty eight days is shown in the image on the left.
 North is at the top of the image and east is to the left.
 These images come from the Helioseismic and Magnetic Imager instrument on the NASA Solar Dynamics Observatory (SDO) satellite.
 More multi-wavelength data from the SDO can be found here.